 To access the benefits provided by the Employment Insurance Program, you may choose to apply for EI online by completing an online application through Service Canada.

 This includes telling Service Canada about your employment history, training, education, and other factors that may help you qualify for EI benefits.
+There is a waiting period of two weeks before you can get your first benefit.

 Subsequently, you need to continue filing your employment insurance report every two weeks to inform Service Canada your employment condition hasn’t changed and that you are still eligible to receive future benefits.